New Warriors: Volume's end

-Later, a rogue faction of HYDRA reveals that it has been living in the team's basement even before the team moved in, but they are stopped by the combined actions of the Warriors and the Avengers.
+Later, a rogue faction of Hydra reveals that it has been living in the team's basement even before the team moved in, but they are stopped by the combined actions of the Warriors and the Avengers.
 Helix and Turbo (Michiko) both decide to leave, but Turbo is confronted by a man called Dan Jones, who has come to reclaim the Torpedo suit the Turbos wear.
 Dan Jones is in fact the last Dire Wraith Volx, an enemy the Warriors fought against before and who killed the other Turbo (Mike).
-Volx claims the suit and kidnaps Friday (the Kymellian spaceship which is not only an ally of Power Pack, but also of the Warriors).
+Volx claims the suit and kidnaps Smartship Friday, the Power Pack's sentient spaceship.

 With the help of the Thinker, Night Thrasher and Rage rescue Namorita from the Soldiers of Misfortune, while the Warriors join forces with Garthan Saal to stop Volx, almost leading to the death of Friday.
 During the adventure, Firestar asks Justice to marry her, to which he happily agrees.
 Night Thrasher, Rage, and Namorita join their former teammates, thanks to the Thinker.
 Garthan Saal sacrifices himself against Volx, transferring his powers to Nova.
 Eventually, the reunited New Warriors defeat Volx, at the cost of Timeslip's powers.
 Timeslip sabotages the power neutralizer Volx meant to use to rid every superhuman on Earth of their powers.
 Turbo decides to use the suit to continue on in Mike's honor, and offers Hindsight the chance to share it with her as Mike did.
-Alex Power decides to leave the team, believing that Power Pack could've defeated Volx without nearly destroying Friday.
+Alex Power decides to leave the team, believing that Power Pack could have defeated Volx without nearly destroying Friday.
 Night Thrasher, Namorita, and Rage rejoin the Warriors as old grudges are mended and the team comes full circle.
 During a mission involving a Badoon invasion sometime later, Ultra Girl and Slapstick help out the Warriors and are made members.

 The New Warriors (vol. 2)

-Publication history

-A short-lived relaunch began in 1999 and ran for 11 issues.
-It was written by Jay Faerber and pencilled by a variety of artists, including Steve Scott, Karl Kerschl and Jamal Igle.
-Faerber and Igle would go on to collaborate on several other projects.
-Original members Namorita, Nova, and Speedball were joined by returning member Turbo and new members Bolt and Aegis.
-The last was an all-new character, reminiscent of Night Thrasher.
-A promotional issue #0 was given away with Wizard Magazine.